allcaan/page-professional/content/post/20-12-01-wowchemy-prize/index.md

 ---
-title: Richard Hendricks Wins First Place in the Wowchemy Prize
+title: PCJ got the Fitst prize of Dyson competition
-date: 2020-12-01
+date: 2022-12-01
 ---

-Congratulations to Richard Hendricks for winning first place in the Wowchemy Prize.
+ex : Congratulations to Richard Hendricks for winning first place in the Wowchemy Prize.

 <!--more-->